AnuKritiW/pipeline-project-AnuKritiW/README.md

 The device will offer a clean, always-on display that enhances workflow efficiency by surfacing important data not readily visible in the primary UI.

+**I'm not sure if this would be useful as a pipeline tool.
+If it is, I would need to ask artists what statistics would be useful to display -- ideally some useful stats from Houdini directly.**

 Here is a mockup:

 ![einkDisplay-mockup](./assets/einkDisplay-mockup.png)

-I'm not sure if this would be useful as a pipeline tool.
-If it is, I would need to ask artists what statistics would be useful to display.

 ## 3. Houdini HDA Version Control